White bear of Henry III: Legacy

-The bear was a popular attraction for the city, and its popularity in the menagerie was surpassed only by the arrival of an elephant in 1255, a gift of Louis IX of France.
-The tower records note payments for the transport of another white bear named Lynn in 1287.
-This individual is presumed to have been shipped from a place of the same name—perhaps Lyngen Fjord—and been caught in Svalbard; it was likely a replacement for Henry's original bear.
+The bear was a popular attraction.
+Its popularity in the menagerie was surpassed only by the arrival of an elephant in 1255, a gift from Louis IX of France.
+The tower records note payments for the transport of another white bear, named Lynn, in 1287.
+This bear is presumed to have been shipped from a place of the same name—perhaps Lyngen Fjord—and been caught in Svalbard; it was likely a replacement for Henry's original bear.
 Another white bear was present at the menagerie by 1549.
 James VI and I received two polar bear cubs in 1609 and kept them in his bear garden.
-The white bear, or its replacements, led to a number of public houses adopting the name "The White Bear".
+The white bear, or its replacements, led to a number of public houses adopting the name "the White Bear".
 The bear may also have inspired the symbol's use on token coins such as those issued by traders in Bride Lane (off Fleet Street) in the 17th century.
+In 2022, the American author Susan Fletcher published A Bear Far from Home, a children's book presenting a fictional account of the bear's life in London.